Definitions and pathophysiology

 Symtoms and diagnosis

 - The decision to perform a laparoscopy, is based on the suspicion and imaging and other exams.

 - The Diagnostic Laparoscopy requires a surgeon who recognizes all forms of endometriosis.
 Surgery is performed if the surgeon has the skills, otherwise the patient is referred, as explained in the informed consent .

 - Medical treatment can be useful following a laparoscopy and surgery as a prevention or recurrences.

 Wrong concepts and Common mistakes

-Wrong concepts start with the Sampson implantation theory.
+Wrong concepts because of the Sampson implantation theory.